ll-zerr/sound-board/README.md

 - Start the files from a boiler template.
 - Add the audio tags in the index.html.
-- Add Javascript to target the buttons and play a specific sound for each button when clicked.
+- Add JavaScript to target the buttons and play a specific sound for each button when clicked.
 - Add styles for visual appeal.
 - Update JavaScript to ensure only one sound is heard if multiple buttons are clicked in quick succession.